A delight and a regional treasure!

 Keowee Chamber Music Festival was granted 501(c)3 nonprofit status on Dec 8.

 2005 Festival presented critically acclaimed performances and the NC/SC premiere of Andrea Clearfield’s Three Songs after Poems by Pablo Neruda with guest artist Fred Bretschger, bassist of the St. Paul Chamber Orchestra.

 2006 The company was invited to be ensemble-in-residence at the Reuter Center, NC Center for Creative Retirement, where it presented its first public open rehearsal, a free event to welcome the public into the realm of chamber music.
 Festival programming included Acoustic Dessert, a late evening gallery concert pairing the visual arts with live performance.

 KCM was awarded funding from the Susanne Marcus Collins Foundation and the SC Arts Commission to support children’s programming and community outreach efforts.
-The season was extended with concerts in September and October: A Slice of Music and Art at the Wedge Gallery in Asheville and Recollections in the Cathedral of All Souls, Biltmore Village, Asheville.
+The season was extended with concerts in the fall: A Slice of Music and Art at the Wedge Gallery in Asheville and Recollections in the Cathedral of All Souls, Biltmore Village, Asheville.

 In November, KCM created its first residency at Evergreen Community Charter School, sponsored by the Asheville Chamber Music Series.
 Musicians presented workshops, which culminated in performances of music of South America with 43 sixth-graders playing alongside the artists.

 2007 KCM and Mallarmé Chamber Players commissioned Paul Schoenfield to compose Three Bagatelles for flute, cello and piano and gave world premier during Festival 2007.